250 Meter Square To Feet

 • Q: Is the conversion factor 10.7639 ft²/m² exact?

 • A: No, it's an approximation.
 The exact conversion factor is based on the exact value of meters to feet, resulting in a slightly longer decimal.
-However, for most practical purposes, 10.7639 is sufficiently accurate.
+Still, for most practical purposes, 10.7639 is sufficiently accurate.

 • Q: How can I convert square feet back to square meters?